amosproj/amos2022ss06-idunion-blockchain-dashboard/Team-Handbook/Team-Handbook-Template/general/contributing/readme.md

 ## Opening a Merge Request

-* Before opening the MR, make sure you're up to date with master so that your changes are easier to merge.
+* Before opening the MR, make sure you're up-to-date with master so that your changes are easier to merge.

 * The title and description should help the reviewer.
 Make the title succinct and descriptive, and then add detail in the description
 * The description should summarise your changes, this will make it possible to read through the list of changes and see what happened when